Debankle/Re-Display/README.md

 This is a display manager I am coding to use for myself.
 It is being designed for Arch Linux with Hyprland, and for the moment is only being tested on that.

+Heavily inspired by ly, and taking concepts from other display managers. ly was being problematic with my hyprland sessions, so I decided to try and solve this (it's not going to work).

 Work to do: